ArturoDent/find-and-transform/searchInPanel.md

   "args": {
     "find": "Second",
     "replace": "Fourth",
-    "filesToInclude": "${file}",  // will be ignored in this command "triggerSearch": false        // will be ignored, true will be applied
+    "filesToInclude": "${relativeFile}",  // will be ignored in this command "triggerSearch": false        // will be ignored, true will be applied

 		// other available args